ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_2/Trees/TreeProblems.md

 ### 12. **Bottom View of a Tree**
    - Similar to top view but track the last node at each horizontal distance.

-### 13. **Zig-Zag Traversal of a Binary Tree**
-   - Use two stacks to alternate between left-to-right and right-to-left traversals at each level.

 ### 14. **Check if a Tree is Balanced**
    - A tree is balanced if the height difference between the left and right subtree is at most 1 for all nodes.